JetBrains/teamcity-documentation/topics/file-content-replacer.md

 <anchor name="Wildcards"/>

-Click Edit file list and specify paths to files where the values to be replaced will be searched.
-Provide a newline\- or comma\-separated set of rules in the form of `+|-:[path relative to the checkout directory]`.
+Click __Edit file list__ and specify paths to files where the values to be replaced will be searched.
+Provide a newline- or comma-separated set of rules in the form of `+|-:[path relative to the checkout directory]`.
 [Ant-like wildcards](wildcards.md#Antlike+Wildcards) are supported, for example, `dir/**/*.cs`.

 <include src="branch-filter.md" include-id="OR-syntax-tip"/>